 Unclear causes for concern

 The count for the 2018 overwintering population was not expected to be a good one, according to Pelton.
 The breeding and migratory seasons were "rough."
 Migratory populations were late arriving to breeding sites in 2018, and they were much harder to find than they had been in previous years.
 This was despite a decent crop of milkweed, a particular favorite of monarchs.
-Long-term monarch counting projects in the state indicated that the numbers were low even from the start of the breeding season in March and April, and it seems the population simply never recovered.
+Long-term monarch counting projects in the state indicated the numbers were low even from the start of the breeding season in March and April, and it seems the population simply never recovered.

 Pelton discounts the notion that a delayed migration is occurring, that the butterflies are simply elsewhere right now.

-"Monarchs are not being reported in large numbers elsewhere in their range, and Thanksgiving counts are not generally increasing despite repeated visits by volunteers eager to see an uptick," she writes.
+"Monarchs are not being reported in large numbers elsewhere in their range, and Thanksgiving counts are not generally increasing despite repeated visits by volunteers eager to see an uptick," she wrote in 2018.
 "In addition, two years of the New Year's counts have suggested that monarchs do not generally arrive later than the Thanksgiving count period at the coast, at least in large numbers.
 Over the past two years, we have seen that New Year’s counts in early January are 40–50 percent lower than Thanksgiving counts in November."

 Those stresses include habitat loss for breeding and migration, pesticides and climate change.